Skip to content

 Best Type of Potatoes to Shred

 When making hash browns, I’d recommend using russet potatoes.
-They’re super starchy, which means they’ll crisp up nicely on the skillet.
+They are the best starchy potatoes, which means they’ll crisp up nicely on the skillet.
 They’re also really easily to shred, which makes them the perfect potato to use.
 You can leave the skin on or peel it off before shredding…your choice.

-I use a large-holed cheese grater to shred mine.
+I make homemade hash browns from scratch with a grater.
 Once you’ve washed and dried them, simply grate the potatoes one by one on the cheese grater until each potato is gone.
 A medium-sized potato should give you about 1 cup of hash browns.

 The Key to Crispy Hash Browns